Process of Filing for Bankruptcy in Singapore & What’s Next?

 |Step 4||Proceed to affirm the Affidavit Verifying Statement of Affairs and the Affidavit in Support of Debtor’s Bankruptcy Application before a Commissioner for Oaths (located at Level 3M of the Supreme Court).
 The Commissioner for Oaths will sign and stamp on the documents.|

 |Step 5||Proceed to the LawNet Service Bureau (located at Level 1 of the Supreme Court) to file all documents through eLitigation after paying the prescribed fees.
 The LawNet Service Bureau will inform the date to collect your documents and upon which, the date and time for the bankruptcy hearing will be printed on your application.|

 |Step 6||You must attend the hearing on the appointed date and time.
 Otherwise, you must write in to the Registrar of the Supreme Court to request for a later hearing date stating the reasons for your request.|

 Note: Except for the Statement of Affairs (which can be handwritten), all forms have to be typed.
 Do not sign on both the Affidavit in Support of Debtor’s Bankruptcy Application and the Affidavit Verifying Statement of Affairs (see Step 4).

-A creditor can only file a bankruptcy application against you if you do not comply with a Statutory Demand (that has been served on you to demand for payment).
+A creditor can file a bankruptcy application against you only if you do not comply with a Statutory Demand (that has been served on you to demand for payment).
 But regardless of whether it was you or the creditor who filed the bankruptcy application, the Bankruptcy Order will be made to you, by the High Court, if the application succeeds.

-What Happens After I have been Declared Bankrupt?
+What Happens After I Have Been Declared Bankrupt?